Ongoing Projects – Endorsed

 Aim:

-The purpose of this study is to reach consensus on:
+The purpose of this study was to reach consensus on:

 (1) the core outcome measures that should be reported daily in trials assessing